A

 audience the inside of how Thais think.
 Above all he describes

-with an objective, non-judgemental eye the raw pathos, the light
+with an objective, non-judgemental eye the raw pathos,

-and shadow of the world that never surfaces in the glossy tourist
+the light and shadow of the world that never surfaces

 —Fabio Novel, Thriller Magazine (Italy)